 We were so pleased to host The Whole World is Still Watching, on August 28, 2018 on the 50th Anniversary of the infamous 1968 Democratic National Convention held here in Chicago #1968DNC.
 Sun Times columnist, Laura Washington and Great Cities Institute Director, Teresa Córdova, moderated a panel of activists who were members/leaders in the National Mobilization against the War in Vietnam, Students for a Democratic Society (SDS), Illinois Black Panther Party, The Young Lords, and Casa (formed later).
 With this amazing array of perspectives, the audience of nearly two hundred people had an opportunity to hear first-hand accounts and retrospectives on the political movements of the day and their lasting impacts.
 Panelists spoke of their idealism and commitments and to the importance of addressing issues that remain today including issues of inequality, militarism, police brutality, and racial segregation.
-Please be on the look-out for us to post the full video of the event as well as a shorter video that includes footage from extended interviews of individual panelists.
-We are excited to share this with you and will be sure to let you know when we post them.
-In the meantime, check out some of the photos from Olga Lopez and Bob Black, who captured many of the 1968 images while he was a photographer for the Chicago Sun Times.
+Full video of the event as well as a shorter video that includes footage from extended interviews of individual panelists are available here.

 Be on the lookout for our event on the 50th Anniversary of the Tlatelolco Massacre in La Plaza de Tres Culturas in the Tlatelolco area of Mexico City on October 2, 1968 where hundreds of student activists were gunned down by the military.